AmarBego/Rscoop/README.md

 2. Download the latest `.msi` installer file or portable `.exe` file.
 3. Run the installer.
 That's it!

-### ⚠️ Known Bug: upon updating or fresh install please restart the program for it to work normally ⚠️
+### ⚠️ Known Bug: .MSI installer upon updating or fresh install please restart the program for it to work normally ⚠️

 ## ✨ Features – Scoop GUI for Windows